Readers Question: What are the costs and benefits of the London 2012 Olympics?

 - Many of the venues will be used after the event, e.g. Olympic stadium will remain an athletic track, but also will be used by West Ham F.C.
 Other venues like the velodrome provide a much needed international standard track in the capital.

-- Encourages sport in the UK, might make the UK have better fitness standards and less obese reducing demand on health care.
+- Encourages sport in the UK, might make the UK have better fitness standards and less obese reducing demand for health care.

 - The Olympic Parkland has been created to leave a legacy for wildlife and the environment in the available area.